Appearance

 If a galaxy’s spectrum shows known spectral lines shifted toward longer wavelength (redder) than the same lines from a lab source on Earth, we say the light is redshifted.
 For distant galaxies this is interpreted as expansion: space stretches as light travels, increasing wavelength.

-3. Earth’s spheres and energy flow
+4. Earth’s spheres and energy flow

 Geosphere, biosphere, hydrosphere and atmosphere are the four spheres used when modelling energy flow related to climate.

-- Hydrosphere — liquid and frozen water (oceans, ice, groundwater, rivers).
+| Hydrosphere | Liquid and frozen water — oceans, ice, groundwater, rivers. |

-- Atmosphere — gases surrounding Earth; greenhouse gases trap some outgoing infrared; circulation moves heat and moisture.
+| Atmosphere | Gases around Earth — greenhouse gases interact with outgoing infrared; circulation moves heat and moisture. |

 Albedo and feedback (simple)